PulkitBanta/ReNews/README.md

 ![ReNEWS](Design/logo.png "ReNEWS")

-ReNEWS is a news app that selects latest and best top 30 dev news from HackerNews.
+ReNEWS is a news app that selects the latest and best top 30 dev news from HackerNews.
 It provides you a list of the top 30 news.
 Get updated with the latest news and current affairs in a jiffy!

 ### Building app with Android Studio